Screening location include Battery and Central parks, and Meerendal Wine Estate

 HOW SOUTH AFRICA EASES IN AND OUT OF LOCKDOWN

 There is a risk-adjusted lockdown strategy in place.
 There are 5 levels, which will work similarly to loadshedding.
-These levels are implemented based on the number of new infections and healthcare system readiness.
-We are currrently under level 3 lockdown.
+These levels are implemented based on the number of new infections and healthcare-system readiness.
+We are currently under level 2 lockdown.

 For the latest regulation changes that should come with a new level, read our lockdown news update.